narenkhatwani/narenkhatwani-resume/content/authors/admin/_index.md

 Hello!
 I'm Naren, a Data Science Ph.D. student at the New Jersey Institute of Technology (NJIT).
 My research lies in the domain of Biomedical ontologies, with a focus primarily on Incremental Ontology Expansion and Concept Goodness.
 Alongside my research, I am an Adjunct Instructor teaching Database System Design and Management (CS 331) and a Teaching Assistant for graduate level courses.

 <p style='text-align: justify;'>
 Before moving to Biomedical Ontologies, I explored the domain of Parallel and High Performance Computing as a Graduate Researcher at NJIT.
 My professional journey also took me to Forbes Media LLC during the Summer of 2022.
-As a Technology Engineering Intern @ Forbes, I collaborated with the Platform & Product Engineering Team, significantly enhancing their Content Management System and initiating the development of the new Mobile Application for Forbes Daily Dozen Newsletter.
+As a Technology Engineering Intern at Forbes, I collaborated with the Platform & Product Engineering Team, significantly enhancing their Content Management System and initiating the development of the new Mobile Application for Forbes Daily Dozen Newsletter.
 </p>

 <p style='text-align: justify;'>